thisisfrey/react-navigation-component/README.md

 - **Responsive Design:** The component is built with responsiveness in mind, ensuring a consistent and user-friendly experience across different devices and screen sizes.

-## License

-The Navigation Component is open-source and released under the MIT License.
-Feel free to use, modify, and distribute the component in your own projects.

 ## Special Thanks

 I would like to thank all the contributors who have helped make this Navigation Component possible.